devhliu/wrt-project/radon_analytic/README.md

 ## General information

-This program computes classical Radon transforms in 3D (along 2D planes) of analytic functions whose prototype should be realized in "test_function.c".
+This program computes Radon transforms in 3D along planes of a function which realized by an analytic expression in a separate file.
+File "test_function.c" contains a template of such realization which should be implemented by the user prior to compile.

-File "test_function.c" contains a template of such realization.
-Note that only the function with name "test_function" will be used for computations.
-After realizaiton of your test function you have to compile the code so it can be used.
+**IMPORTANT:** This program computes Radon transforms for all planes in 3D which belong to a certain grid.
+The planes are parametrized by triples (s, φ, θ), where s is the distance from the origin to the plane, (φ, θ) shperical angles for the normal vector of the plane.
+In particular, the normal vector is given by: (sin(θ)cos(φ), sin(θ)sin(φ), sin(θ)), φ is in [0,2π], θ is in (0, π).
+Variables s, φ are distributed uniformly in [-1,1], (0,2π), respectively.
+Variable θ corresponds to Gauss-quadrature rule: θ_j = arccos(t_j), where t_j are uniform points on [-1,1].

+The properties of grids (s, φ, θ) are set by user in the config file (binary/config.txt).

 ## Requirements